Offshore Maritime Injury Attorney

 The Gulf of Mexico and connected ports in Louisiana and southeast Texas are a hotspot of activity for maritime industry workers, which inevitably leads to offshore maritime injury.
 Those involved include seamen, longshoremen, oil drillers, dock workers, repairmen, and many others.
 Many major players in the maritime industry take part in some capacity with Louisiana’s gulf coast and ports.
 Unfortunately, they can be rather slippery and difficult to “pin down” when it comes to imposing liability for injuries suffered by their workers.

 If you were injured while working aboard a vessel, oil rig, or in-and-around maritime-related infrastructure (i.e., docks, loading bays, etc.), then you may be entitled to significant compensation.
 The Law Firm of Walter Gabriel, LLC can help.
-Contact us today to get your case started with an experienced Louisiana offshore injury lawyer.
+Reach out today to get your case started with an experienced Louisiana offshore injury lawyer.

 Maritime Injury Claims Raise Unique Challenges